Google

 Channing Dodson - Japan - My name is Channing Dodson and I'm originally from Santa Cruz, CA but have been living in Japan for about two years now.
 I currently teach English in Karasu-cho, Mie Prefecture.
 I play uilleann pipes, flute, whistles, Highland pipes, and smallpipes, but these days the emphasis has been mainly on the uilleann pipes and flute.
 Here I am playing my Cillian O Briain half set at a small "house concert" in Matsusaka, Mie Prefecture.

 Larry Dunn - Los Angeles, California, USA - A native and resident of Los Angeles, I've been playing the pipes since 1998, something I've wanted to do since I picked up my first Chieftains LP (remember LPs?) back in the mid-70s.
-I play full set in B by Peter Hunter with regulators by Brad Angus, a concert D full set by Seth Gallagher and half set (soon to be 3/4 set) in C by Bruce Childress.
-I belong to NPU and the IPC and serve as the treasurer of the So.Cal Uilleann Pipers' Club (not to mention founding the infamous NFCSCUPC splinter group).
+I play full set in B by Peter Hunter with regulators by Brad Angus.
+I also play a magnificent ¾ set in concert pitch by Koehler & Quinn.
+I belong to NPU and the IPC and serve as the treasurer of the So.Cal Uilleann Pipers' Club (not to mention founding the infamous N.F.C.S.C.U.P.C. splinter group).

 :::e:::